-What did we see when we looked at the submissions to the Winter Sky Challenge?
+Painting clouds is both a joy and a challenge.
+So what did we see when we looked at the submissions to an earlier Sky Challenge?
 Two things.

 We saw volume.
 Hundreds of artists sent in images of sky paintings.
 It was extremely difficult to pare it down to just 50 to showcase here in PleinAir Today.
 And second, we saw quality.
 There are a lot of good painters out there, with a heartening diversity of painting approaches.
 We selected the 30 paintings here based in part on that—variety.